ilyess-sellami/MISP-TI-Lab/README.md

 - **Improve collaboration** between SOC teams and organizations by sharing indicators of compromise.
 - **Support incident response** with actionable data such as hashes, IPs, domains, and malicious files.

-With this setup, security teams can quickly detect, analyze, and respond to threats, while also contributing to a global community of defenders.
+With this setup, security teams can **quickly detect, analyze, and respond to threats**, while also **contributing to a global community of defenders**.